LightBlazeMC/LightBlazeMC.github.io/_posts/computing/dj-simulator/2025-03-24-EndGameCondition.md

 {% include figure popup=true image_path="/assets/blog-imgs/djsim-blog12.jpeg" alt="Early version of the game over screen." caption="_Early version of the game over screen._" %}

 When the timer is over, the game will display the player’s score and return to the main menu.
 This has been implemented within the game manager, and a game over manager.
 Currently, the screen is very basic since it is in the testing stage, but a design in line with the aesthetics of the rest of the game will be implemented eventually.

-{% include figure popup=true image_path="/assets/blog-imgs/djsim-blog8.jpeg" alt="Entrance for the NPCs to spawn in, with point lights to simulate ambiance." caption="_Entrance for the NPCs to spawn in, with point lights to simulate ambiance._" %}

-I have also built an entrance within the map for the NPCs to spawn inside of, ensuring that they do not randomly show up in the corner.
-To make it look more interesting, I have added point lights to simulate an appropriate ambiance.
-Doing this enhances the level design and also ensures a natural way for the NPCs to spawn in.